usnistgov/OSCAL/docs/content/concepts/uri-use.md

 OSCAL supports a number of name/value and other controlled value collections.
 To allow independent organization to organize these value collections, namespaces are used to partition the value spaces on an organization-by-organization basis.
 An [*absolute URI*](#absolute-uri) is used as the namespace identifier for these situations.

-When used in this way the authority component of the URI must use a value that the organization has control over.
+When used in this way, the authority component of the URI must use a value that the organization has control over.
 Typically, a DNS domain name controlled by the organization is used for this purpose.

 OSCAL examples include: